Sky High Car Audio: The Complete Subwoofer & Amplifier Buyer’s Guide (2026).

 One of the biggest mistakes in car audio is shopping by max power numbers.

-And if you are trying to figure out which Sky High amplifier actually makes sense for your FE, FXB, BMX, FMX, or FXXL setup, read this:
+If you do not know your final load yet, read our subwoofer wiring guide first.
+If you are trying to figure out which Sky High amplifier makes sense for your FE, FXB, BMX, FMX, or FXXL setup, read the Sky High amp guide next.

 Electrical Scaling: FE to FXXL